microsoft/FluidFramework/docs/content/docs/data-structures/tree.md

 A `SharedTree` object has the following characteristics:

--   It has a root and can have several types of interior nodes and several types of leaf nodes.
+-   It has a root and can have several types of internal (i.e., non-leaf) nodes and several types of leaf nodes.
 -   Although there are some exceptions, for the most part, each type of node closely mirrors a familiar JavaScript datatype, such as object, map, array, boolean, number, string, and null.
 -   Again, with exceptions, your code accesses nodes with the syntax of JavaScript and TypeScript, such as dot notation, property assignment, and array indexes.
 -   Besides being of the type `SharedTree`, the object will also conform to a schema that your code creates so it has an application-specific strong typing too.
--   The various types of interior nodes can be nested in one another (subject to the constraints of the schema).
+-   The various types of internal nodes can be nested in one another (subject to the constraints of the schema).

 ### Node types